patternfly/patternfly-org/packages/v4/src/content/design-guidelines/content/numerics.md

 Example: Write January 7, 2020 as 2020-01-07.

 Whenever possible, write out the full name of the month.
-If space is limited, use the month’s 3-letter abbreviation:
+If space is limited, use the month’s three-letter abbreviation:

 - Jan
 - Feb